mpoeckl/spark-cdm-connector/documentation/INSTALLATION_GUIDE.md

-# Microsoft Fabric Runtime 1.3 Installation Guide
+# Spark 3.5 CDM Connector Installation Guide

-> **⚠️ DISCLAIMER**: This guide is for a **private fork** of the Azure Spark CDM Connector, optimized for Fabric Runtime 1.3.
+> **⚠️ DISCLAIMER**: This guide is for a **private fork** of the Azure Spark CDM Connector, optimized for Apache Spark 3.5.
 This version is **NOT officially supported by Microsoft**.

-This guide provides step-by-step instructions for installing and using the Spark CDM Connector in Microsoft Fabric Runtime 1.3 with Apache Spark 3.5.
+This guide provides step-by-step instructions for installing and using the Spark CDM Connector with Apache Spark 3.5 on:
+- **Microsoft Fabric Runtime 1.3** (Spark 3.5, Delta 3.2)
+- **Azure Synapse Analytics** (Spark 3.5 pools)

 ## Prerequisites

+### For Microsoft Fabric Runtime 1.3
 - **Microsoft Fabric Workspace**: Access to a Fabric workspace with Spark capabilities
 - **Fabric Runtime 1.3**: Ensure your workspace is configured to use Fabric Runtime 1.3 (Spark 3.5, Delta 3.2)
 - **Data Storage**: Access to storage where your CDM data resides:
   - **OneLake**: Microsoft Fabric's native data lake (recommended for Fabric environments)
   - **ADLS Gen2**: Azure Data Lake Storage Gen2 with HNS enabled
-- **Authentication**: Appropriate permissions for the storage account (Managed Identity, SAS token, or App Registration)
+- **Authentication**: Appropriate permissions for the storage account (Service Principal for OneLake or ADLS Gen 2, or SAS token for ADLS Gen2)

+### For Azure Synapse Analytics
+- **Synapse Workspace**: Access to an Azure Synapse Analytics workspace
+- **Spark 3.5 Pool**: Apache Spark 3.5 pool configured in your workspace
+- **Data Storage**: Azure Data Lake Storage Gen2 with HNS enabled
+- **Authentication**: Synapse Managed Identity, Service Principal, or SAS token with appropriate RBAC permissions

 ## Building the Connector (If Not Using Pre-built JAR)